We've got ourselves a classic good news, bad news situation in the sports apparel/gear news world.

 Last night, around 11 PM, I was Sporcling like there's no tomorrow (even though tomorrow was quickly approaching), banging out "Billboard Year-End Top 25 Singles of X year" quizzes and was at a/"Tha Crossroads" (#7 on the 1997 year-end list) for 2002.
 I knew the answer for #11, but it wasn't registering due to typos.

 Now, if you've been reading DOL since B.T.W.E.
-(Before the Weebly Era), you know that spelling, grammar, subject-verb agreement, proper punctuation; basically everything in writing other than voice/tone has never really bag.
+(Before the Weebly Era), you know that spelling, grammar, subject-verb agreement, proper punctuation; basically everything in writing other than voice/tone has never really been my swag.
 I stink out loud at spelling, like to the point where sometimes I think I'm a functioning illiterate.
 I'm not like Charlie Kelly, I know the alphabet, but sometimes I have to think for juuust a little too long to remember what sounds certain letter combinations make, especially with names when rules that I don't even know by heart aren't always followed.
 I've had to look up "Aguilera", "Olajuwon", "Havlicek", "Abdul Jabbar" (No disrespect to Islam, but I always type Alcindor because it's easier; although after staring at the line above for about a minute, I realize that Abdul Jabbar is pretty much spelled how it sounds) every time I've ever typed them.
 I thought there was a "d" in Blige until like last week despite my sister holding the world record for most plays of "Family Affair"

 Like my shitty wiener and social awkwardness, I blame my old man.
 Hollywood Henderson was actually talking about him when he said Terry Bradshaw couldn't spell cat if you spotted him that c-a.
 This is my long winded way of saying I don't look up answers while Sporcling because that defeats the purpose of playing; I'm not Putin, but googling a correct spelling that google can register from my attempt is 100% fair game in my eyes.
 It's not like I'm googling "49ers FB" in a situation where I need "Juszczyk", I just can't spell that shit on my own.
 You really think I don't fucking know that "Complicated" is by Avril Lavigne?